harlantwood/Enlightened_Structure/Software_Zero_Architecture/index.md

 - At the time of forking, the user can choose between stripping content down to plain text, or keeping simple HTML (notably tables).

-- Possibly plug into existing radial node visualization systems like [Pearltrees][]
+- Visualization system to drill down into curators, collections, and pages.

 Radial Node Visualization and Navigation
 ----------------------------------------